 He worked on high speed PM generators for hybrid vehicles and total energy units, high speed fault tolerant machines for aerospace applications, PM machines for flywheel energy storage in buses, direct-drive (PM) generators for wind turbines, linear direct-drive (PM) generators for ocean wave energy conversion, a linear PM machine with micrometer accuracy for e.g. wafer steppers, and the motor for a CD mastering device with active magnetic bearings.

 - Design aspects of electrical machines for application in electric mobility and renewable energy.

-Associate professor of electrical machines and drives, Faculty of Electrical Engineering, Mathematics and Computer Scienceat Delft University of Technology
+Associate professor of electrical machines and drives, Faculty of Mechanical, Maritime and Materials Engineering at Delft University of Technology

 PhD, Electrical Engineering, Delft University of Technology

 Ir., Electrical Engineering, Delft University of Technology